 Why Rebranding is so Valuable for Growing and Scaling Your Business

-First, the Basics: What Does a Rebrand Entail?
+First, the Basics: What Does a Company Rebrand Entail?

-Companies often start down the road to rebranding by recognizing that they need [insert brand element here; i.e. a new website, updated messaging, a better way to reach their target audience.]
-From there, all the multiple elements involved in meeting the stated need begin to emerge, making it clear that a rebrand is the real need.
+Businesses often start down the road to a company rebrand by recognizing that they need [insert brand element here; i.e. a new website, updated messaging, a better way to reach their target audience.]
+From there, all the multiple elements involved in meeting the stated need begin to emerge, making it clear that a company rebrand is a real need.

 These elements fall into two primary categories: brand messaging and brand identity.
 Each is critical for your rebrand as they help define your brand and its key functions: